Part 1; the history of US Route 99 in Turlock

 inhabited wetland which made travel by road difficult.
 Upon the

 emergence of the Southern Pacific Railroad the community of Atwater

 would quickly develop.

 Turlock was plotted in December 1871 as a Southern Pacific Railroad siding by wheat farmer John William Mitchell.
-The name "Turlock" is thought to have been taken from the Irish town of Turlough which had be been popularized in a 1870 Harper's Weekly article.
+The name "Turlock" is thought to have been taken from the Irish town of Turlough which had been popularized in an 1870 Harper's Weekly article.
 Given Turlock was located on the Southern Pacific Railroad it grew in importance quickly and incorporated during February of 1908.

 Turlock can along the Southern Pacific Railroad on the 1873 Oregon, California, & Nevada Railroad Map.

 The 1917 California State Automobile Map shows the early alignment of LRN 4 through Turlock.
 Headed northbound LRN 4 can be seen entering Turlock via First Street on a western frontage of the Southern Pacific Railroad.
 LRN 4 can be seen crossing the Southern Pacific Railroad via Olive Avenue and turning northwest onto Geer Road.
 LRN 4 transitioned from Geer Road as an eastern frontage of the Southern Pacific to Front Street.